ansys/pyprimemesh/doc/source/user_guide/connections.rst

 =========================
-Topology Based Connection
+Topology-based connection
 =========================

 The :class:`Scaffolder <ansys.meshing.prime.Scaffolder>` class allows you to provide connection using faceted geometry and topology.
-Also, handles the gaps and mismatches in the geometry.
+This class also handles the gaps and mismatches in the geometry.

-Topology based connection creates shared topoedges between neighbouring topofaces.
+Topology-based connection creates shared topoedges between neighbouring topofaces.
 Hence, you can create connected mesh between topofaces.

 .. note::
   Connectivity cannot be shared across multiple parts.

+This code merges parts and scaffold topofaces:

 .. code:: python